Lakshminath Bezbarua: Honours

-He was the founding president of the Asom Chattra Sanmilan (All-Assam Students' Conference) at Lataxil, Guwahati in 1916.
+He was the founding president of the Asom Chattra Sanmilan (All-Assam Students' Conference) at Latasil, Guwahati in 1916.

-He presided over the 7th annual session of Assam Sahitya Sabha held at Guwahati in 1924.
+He presided over the 7th annual session of Asam Sahitya Sabha held at Guwahati in 1924.

-He died in Dibrugarh on 26 March at the age of seventy only a few months after he went back to live in Assam permanently.
-The Asom Sahitya Sabha annually observes this day Sahitya Divas.
+He died in Dibrugarh on 26 March at the age of seventy-four only a few months after he went back to live in Assam permanently.
+The Assam Sahitya Sabha annually observes this day as Sahitya Divas.

-Pragya Sundari Devi was the second daughter of Maharshi Debendranath Tagore's third son Hemendranath Tagore (1845– 1885).
+Pragya Sundari Devi was the second daughter of Maharshi Debendranath Tagore's third son Hemendranath Tagore (1845–1885).
 Pragya Sundari was the first to write a cookbook in Bangla named 'Aamish O Niramish Aahar' in three volumes which became immensely popular.
 She also used to edit a magazine named 'Punya'.
-Pragya Sundari and Laxminath's granddaughter,Rita Devi is famous Odissi dancer.
+Pragya Sundari and Laxminath's granddaughter, Rita Devi, was a famous Odissi dancer.

 Literary career

 Bezbaroa started his literary career with a farce, "Litikai" serialised from the first issue of Jonaki magazine.
 He wrote 8 plays, 4 farces, 3 historical works, 1 act drama, 3 biographies and 2 autobiographies.
 He also wrote for the children.
 He collected and compiled folk tales of Assam (Xadhukotha) and added on his own to the basket, quite a few new tales to the benefit of nurturing parents and babysitters.
 Bezbaroa was the pioneer short story writer in Assam.
 His short stories covered the different features from the Assamese society but with humorous sentiment.
 Rasaraj Bezbaroa was earmarked as a patriotic playwright while he composed three historical plays, namely- Chakradhaj Singha, Joymoti Konwori and Belimaar.

-O Mur Apunar Dex, a patriotic song composed by him, is the state anthem of Assam.
+O Mur Apunar Dekh, a patriotic song composed by him, is the state anthem of Assam.